shockscript/spec/src/overview/relation/as3.md

 ## “in” operator

 The `in` operator behaves differently.
-It triggers `shock_proxy::has()` which is in general used for determining whether a collection contains a specific value; for `Map`s it determines whether a pair key exists; for `XML` and `XMLList` objects it performs the same E4X behavior.
+It triggers `sx_proxy::has()` which is in general used for determining whether a collection contains a specific value; for `Map`s it determines whether a pair key exists; for `XML` and `XMLList` objects it performs the same E4X behavior.

 ```
 trace(e in arr);